-CA Final Law Handbook by G Sekar for May 2018 Exam (New Syllabus).
+CA Final Law Handbook by G Sekar for Nov 2018 Exam (New Syllabus).
+This Book is useful for CA Final students New Syllabus Appearing in Nov.
+2018 Exam and onward.
 Students’ Handbook on Corporate & Economic Law By G. Sekar CA B. Saravana Prasath.
-CCH Padhuka’s Students’ Handbook on Corporate & Economic Law For CA Final New Syllabus by CA G. Sekar CA B. Saravana Prasath Applicable for May 2018 Exam.
-Purchase CA Final Handbook for May 2018 Exams, this Handbook is not available in pdf format.
+CCH Padhuka’s Students’ Handbook on Corporate & Economic Law For CA Final New Syllabus by CA G. Sekar CA B. Saravana Prasath Applicable for Nov 2018 Exam.
+Purchase CA Final Handbook for Nov 2018 Exams, this Handbook is not available in pdf format.

 This Book will be a Single Point Referencer for Students’ requirements to learn the subject effectively and perform well in the Professional Exams, Effective Reading of 3-4 times, and Periodic Revisions are required to obtain good control over the subject and concepts, and this should be achieved over the period of preparation for the Professional Exams This Edition of the Book “Students’ Handbook on Corporate & Economic law” for CA Final New Syllabus, comes with the following features

 - Companies Act, 2013: Full Coverage of relevant Notified Sections of the Companies Act, 2013 as per ICAI New Syllabus, along with relevant Rules, Piratical Questions, Illustrations and Theory Questions for Revision covering all Past Exam Questions am!
 RTPs